A health care system addressing financial well-being as a key driver of family and child health.

 Who we are

-by helping families in the United States build assets and access evidence-based government support programs.
-Families face multiple barriers to enrollment in these programs, including confusing applications, long lines, time scarcity, and limited transportation options.
-In response, StreetCred makes it easier, faster, and cheaper for families to access government assistance by meeting them in a trusted, frequented, untapped location: the pediatrician’s office.
+by helping families in the United States build economic stability and mobility.
+Families face multiple barriers to enrollment in evidence-based government support programs and financial services such as tax credits, college savings accounts, and financial coaching, including confusing applications, long lines, time scarcity, and limited transportation options.
+In response, StreetCred makes it easier, faster, and cheaper for families to access these services by meeting them in a trusted, frequented, untapped location: the pediatrician's office.

 Mother of two has trouble finding affordable, trustworthy tax help, so asks Dr. Hole if he might help her while she waits in his clinic, sparking the creation of StreetCred.